Faith Wilding: Career

 Wilding became a teaching assistant in the Feminist Art Program Judy Chicago founded at California State University, Fresno, in 1970.
 While there, she participated in the month-long, ground-breaking feminist exhibition Womanhouse, held in an empty house in Los Angeles in 1972.
 For Womanhouse she made Crocheted Environment which she originally called Womb Room (1972) as well as the performance work Waiting.

 Wilding wrote about the Feminist art movement in her book By Our Own Hands (Los Angeles, 1976).
 She has worked in various media including art, video, installations, and performances.
 Her work has been exhibited in North America, Europe and Asia, including at the Bronx Museum of the Arts, the Whitney Museum of Art, and the Drawing Center, all in New York City; in Los Angeles at the Museum of Contemporary Art and the Hammer Museum; the Riverside Art Museum; documenta X, Kassel; Ars Electronica Center, Linz; The Next Five Minutes Festival, Amsterdam; and Reina Sofia Museum, Madrid.
 Her audio work has been commissioned and broadcast by RIAS Berlin; WDR Cologne; and National Public Radio.

 Wilding taught at The School of the Art Institute of Chicago.
 She has worked as a Research Fellow at the Studio for Creative Inquiry at Carnegie Mellon University, and a faculty member of the Master of Fine Arts in Visual Art Program at Vermont College, Norwich University.
 She has received several grants and awards in art, including a 2009 Guggenheim Fellowship.

-In 2014 Wilding's solo exhibition and retrospective, Fearful Symmetries opened at Threewalls gallery in Chicago, Illinois.
-Curated by Shannon Stratton, the exhibition traveled to Rhodes College in Memphis, Tennessee; The Armory Center for the Arts in Pasadena, California; the University of Houston-Clear Lake in Houston, Texas and the Miller Gallery (now ICA) at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-The exhibition resulted in the publication of a book by the same name featuring essays by Jenni Sorkin, Amelia Jones, Keith Vaughn, Irina Aristarkova, Mario Ontiveros; Wilding's own writing and interviews by Daniel Tucker and Mira Schor.
+In 2014 Wilding's solo exhibition and retrospective, Fearful Symmetries opened at the Threewalls gallery in Chicago, Illinois.
+Curated by Shannon Stratton, the exhibition traveled to Rhodes College in Memphis, Tennessee; the Armory Center for the Arts in Pasadena, California; the University of Houston-Clear Lake in Houston, Texas; and the Miller Gallery at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+The exhibition resulted in the publication of a book by the same name featuring essays by Jenni Sorkin, Amelia Jones, Keith Vaughn, Irina Aristarkova, Mario Ontiveros; Wilding's own writing; and interviews by Daniel Tucker and Mira Schor.

 She was interviewed for the 2010 film !Women Art Revolution.